timholy/AdvancedScientificComputing/setup.md

 - [old versions of PowerShell can cause problems](https://discourse.julialang.org/t/antivirus-hit-during-package-install/48706).
 Recommended solution: run PowerShell 7.
 - [antivirus can cause very slow Pkg operations](https://discourse.julialang.org/t/status-of-pkg-speed-improvements-outside-us-in-v1-5/46395/7).
 Hopefully this won't affect you; if it does, try adding an exclusion for `*.toml` files.
 You can also temporarily disable antivirus during package updates.
 Finally, if you get really annoyed by this, one good option is to [install Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/setup/environment) and run Julia (and maybe other programming tasks...) under Linux.
 (WSL appears to be quite popular among developers in many programming languages.)

+## Other interventions (may apply to Windows too)

+- *setting your editor*: Julia has a nice feature, `@edit somefunction(args...)`, that lets you open the source code file for the method that would carry out the given operation.
+On some platforms, Julia doesn't easily know the path for your editor or know which one you prefer.
+You can [create at startup.jl file](https://docs.julialang.org/en/v1/manual/environment-variables/) for configuring your Julia sessions, and then add configuration commands.
+For example, [to set your editor](https://docs.julialang.org/en/v1/manual/environment-variables/) you can define `ENV["JULIA_EDITOR"] = r"/path/to/your/editor"`.
+The "r" in front of the string means a "raw string"; that's handy on Windows where the path separator `\` may be interpreted as an escape sequence.

 # Install VS Code and extensions

 VS Code is a modern, cross-platform, cross-language development environment.
 Install [VS Code from here](https://code.visualstudio.com/).